-Inidgenous rights activist killed in northern Mexico
+Indigenous rights activist killed in northern Mexico

-MEXICO CITY (AP) — Armed assailants killed Mexican lawyer and indigenous rights activist Patricia Rivera Reyes, authorities announced Monday.
+MEXICO CITY (AP) — Armed assailants killed Mexican lawyer and Indigenous rights activist Patricia Rivera Reyes, authorities announced Monday.

 The prosecutors’ office in the northern border state of Baja California said three masked intruders burst into a home in the border city of Tijuana where a festivity was being held Saturday night.